mariobgsp/python-automation/flash_bot/README.md

 * [Chromedriver](https://chromedriver.chromium.org/)
 * [Firefox](https://github.com/mozilla/geckodriver/releases)

+You have to remember where you put your webdriver coz it'll be use in the code PATH line 17

 #### 2. Installing Python and Moduls
 This bot only use few of lines that executing every single lines from start until ends.
 The first you musn't forget is of course installing python, here i use Python 3.8.3 you can install python from [here](https://www.python.org/downloads/release/python-383/)